.NET Core on LinuxDevOps is on the rise

-So, Vasya left, the task is on me, the developers are waiting impatiently with pitchforks.
-When I finally realized that Vasya could not be returned, I got down to business.
-To begin with, I estimated the percentage of Win VM in our fleet.
-The score was not in favor of Windows.
+So, Vasya left, the task was mine, and the developers were waiting impatiently with pitchforks.
+When I finally realized that Vasya wasn't coming back, I got down to business.
+First, I assessed the Win VM percentage in our fleet.
+The odds were against him.
+Windows.

 Why .NET core in conjunction with Linux?

-Windows virtual machines take up more resources than their Linux brethren - they are heavy.
-Given the size of a large company, we chose Linux.
+Virtual machines Windows take up more resources than their brothers from Linux they are heavyConsidering the scale of the large company, we chose Linux.

-The system is simply integrated into an existing CI.
-We consider ourselves progressive DevOps, we use Bamboo, Jenkins and GitLab CI, so most of us are on Linux.
+The system is simply integrated into an existing CIWe consider ourselves progressive DevOps, we use Bamboo, Jenkins and GitLab CI, so most of our work is done on Linux.

 The last reason is convenient accompaniment.
-We needed to lower the entry threshold for "maintainers" - guys who understand the technical part, ensure continuity and serve services from the second line.
-They were already familiar with the Linux stack, so it is much easier for them to understand the new product, support and maintain it, rather than spend additional resources to deal with similar software functionality for the Windows platform.
+We needed to lower the barrier to entry for "maintainers"—those who understand the technical side, ensure uptime, and maintain services from the second line.
+They were already familiar with the stack.
+Linux, so it is much easier for them to understand, support and maintain a new product than to spend additional resources to understand similar functionality of software for Windows platform.

 Requirements